Centering Community Voice in Service-Learning

 Service-learning represented at LOEX

 Last week, hundreds of instruction librarians gathered in Columbus, Ohio for the biggest LOEX conference ever.
 I was thrilled that the planning committee included a presentation about service-learning in the program.
 Chris Sweet, Information Literacy Librarian at Illinois Wesleyan University, presented a case study of a course with which he was involved at his institution.
-He was embedded in an environmental studies senior seminar that employed service-learning pedagogy.
-The students in the course iden
+He was embedded in an environmental studies senior seminar that employed service-le

 Swimming in Service-Learning Projects